Find out about bike parking, end of trip facilities, and how to connect your bike ride with public transport.

 All Council libraries have bike racks, and the number of other Council facilities with racks is growing.

-Use Cycling Brisbane’s route planner to check where to park.
+Use Cycling Brisbane’s bikeway map to check where to park.

 To suggest a bike rack location, fill in the online request form.

 End of trip facilities include bike racks, lockers, showers, changing rooms and, if you’re lucky, irons, hair dryers and a laundry service!
 They have been compulsory for major new developments, such as office buildings and hospitals, since 2010, and the number of end of trip facilities in Brisbane continues to expand.
 If you’re not sure whether the building you live, work or study in has end of trip facilities, ask your building manager or a colleague who already rides to work.

 If you are without an end of trip facility in the city centre, consider Cycle2City.
 Located at King George Square, this cycle centre has 420 bike parks, showers, lockers, laundry services and exclusive access points.
 Cycling Brisbane members can save 20% off their Cycle2City membership fee for the first 6 months.

 University campuses also have end of trip facilities:

 Learn how to connect your bike ride and journey with public transport.
 Visit Translink for more information.

 You can take your bike on CityCats and ferries subject to the availability of space and at the Master's discretion.